WHAT IS "CONTRACT ADMINISTRATION"

 - The contract does not subject the state to another jurisdiction by proposing the "choice of law" (jurisdiction, venue, etc.) of another state or foreign country.

 The Office of General Counsel does not negotiate substantive terms of the Agreement, and such terms are not considered during the course of review.
-The "terms of the deal" are the responsibility of the contracting party (department, college, division, etc.).
+The "terms of the deal" are the responsibility of the contracting party (department, school, college, office, division, etc.).

 The Office of General Counsel has created a sample "Letter of Delegation"which may be used to delegate contracting authority beyond the levels provided for in University Policy 3342-5-04.
 Please see also the Frequently Asked Questions fact sheet prepared to assist with the delegation of contracting authority.